 What Is the Approval Workflow?

 An approval workflow is a series of actions by which a team member can share his data with others via email and stakeholders can approve or reject the data based on their specific criteria.
-As you understand, automated approval workflow speeds up the working process, thus reducing the work time delay it increases productivity at work.
+As you understand, automated workflow approval speeds up the working process, thus reducing the work time delay it increases productivity at work.

 Let’s assume we have a dataset, namely “Running Project of DPR Construction”.
 You can use any dataset suitable for you.